MichaelStott/KivMob/README.md

 ### App Showcase

-_Please contact me via pull request or project issue if you would like your KivMob app featured in this README and the documentation._
+_Please open pull request or project issue if you would like your KivMob app featured in this README and the documentation.

 <!-- List alphabetically please.  -->
 | App | Play Store Link | Author |